acampergue-camptocamp/blog-article-cicd/README.md

 ## Build docker images with Kaniko

-Building docker images became a very common task in modern development environments.
+Building Docker images became a very common task in modern development environments.
-Since the development environments are often hosted on Docker environments, we regularly face Docker in Docker issues: building a Docker container in a docker container requires to bypass important security features and is therefore unsafe.
+Since the development environments are often hosted on Docker environments, we regularly face Docker in Docker issues: building a Docker container in a Docker container requires to bypass important security features and is therefore unsafe.

 Moreover, Docker container runtime has been ![Deprecated by Kubernetes](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/) and we need a solution to build such containers on top of container engines like ![Podman](https://podman.io/) or ![CRI-O](https://cri-o.io/).